Harlan County, Kentucky: Life expectancy

 Of 3,142 counties in the United States in 2013, Harlan County ranked 3,139 in the longevity of both male and female residents.
 Males in Harlan County lived an average of 66.5 years and females lived an average of 73.1 years compared to the national average for the longevity of 76.5 for males and 81.2 for females.
 Moreover, the average longevity in Harlan County declined by 0.6 years for males and 2.6 years for females between 1985 and 2013 compared to a national average for the same period of an increased life span of 5.5 years for men and 3.1 years for women.
-High rates of smoking and obesity and a low level of physical activity appear to be contributing factors to the lowered longevity for both sexes.

 Economy

 For 100 years, the economy of Harlan County and other counties in eastern Kentucky was based on coal mining.
 The latter-twentieth-century decline of coal production and employment has led to widespread poverty and high unemployment.

 Although coal mining began much earlier, the first shipment of coal by railroad from Harlan County occurred in 1911 and coal production boomed thereafter.
 Mining employment in Harlan County rose to 13,619 in 1950.
 The number of employed miners had declined to 764 by June 2016.
 During the same period, the population of Harlan County declined from 71,000 to less than 28,000.
-Unemployment has been as high as 20 percent (September 1995) and has consistently been higher than the U.S national average.
+Unemployment has been as high as 20 percent (September 1995) and has consistently been higher than the U.S. national average.
 Unemployment in December 2016 was 9.5 percent, compared to 4.8 percent in the nation as a whole.
 Harlan County ranked in the highest 10 percent of all United States counties in the prevalence of poverty among its residents.

 Annual per capita personal income in Harlan County was $27,425 in 2014 compared to a national average of $48,112.

-By 2016, more than half of the county's income came from transfers from the Federal government such as Social Security, Medicare and Food Stamps.
+By 2016, more than half of the county's income came from transfers from the Federal government such as Social Security, Medicare and food stamps.